You get 1,440 minutes every day, and you’re ultimately in charge of what you do with them.

 This technique enhances concentration and avoids the pitfalls of multitasking.

 The breaks are great for refreshing and resetting your brain.
-Research done by New York University concluded that these breaks can also improve memory and recall.

 SCHEDULE SPACE FOR TIME WASTERS